robcarver17/pysystemtrade/docs/userguide.md

 There is more detail about using .csv files [here](#csv).

 If you want to get data from a different place (eg a database, yahoo finance, broker, quandl...) you'll need to [create your own Data object](#create_data).
-Note that I intend to add support for a sql3 database, Interactive brokers and quandl data in the future.
+Note that I intend to add support for sqlite database, HDF5, Interactive brokers and quandl data in the future.

 If you want to use a different set of data values (eg equity EP ratios, interest rates...) you'll need to [create your own Data object](#create_data).